Universal Life Insurance

 How we support you

-FOSS Family Office Advisory is part of the wealth planning department of Union Bancaire Privée, UBP SA.
+FOSS Family Office Advisory is part of Union Bancaire Privée, UBP SA.
 We look forward to assist you in finding a family office solution that offers exactly the services you are looking for.
 As experienced wealth planners ourselves we of course also look forward to discussing your specific wealth planning needs, challenges and opportunities in case you wish so.
 Please do not hesitate to contact us.